fregu856/website/content/home/publications_selected.md

 active = true
 date = 2016-04-20

-title = "Publications"
-subtitle = ""
+title = "Selected Publications" subtitle = ""

 # Order that this section will appear in.
-weight = 10
+weight = 7

 # List format.
 #   0 = Simple